• Home

 Continue reading »

-• Bookstore rage: How I nearly strangled an indie bookshop manager
+• Bookstore rage: How I came close to losing my temper with an indie bookshop manager

 29 Nov 2017

-Yesterday I came close to inflicting serious damage on an indie bookshop manager.
-I’d very much like to know from…
+Yesterday I came close to inflicting serious verbal damage on an indie bookshop manager.
+I’d very much like to know…

 Continue reading »